Desert Biking Club Of Kuwait

 Useful websites

-General cycling information: http://www.sheldonbrown.com/
+General cycling information: www.sheldonbrown.com

-US based magazine format cycling info: http://www.bikeradar.com/
+US based cycling info: http://www.bikeradar.com/

 Mountain bike product reviews & discussions: http://www.mtbr.com/